 John Wooden, college basketball's greatest coach, said, "Never confuse activity with achievement."
 Pastors with abundant demands upon their time easily fall short here.
 Recall John Wimber, founder of the Vineyard Movement, telling us from his research: "I found that there are two things pastors don't do.
 They don't pray and they don't evangelize."

 This is why Charles Spurgeon kept the vision before his people and sprinkled sermons with illustrations demonstrating his gospel-sharing activity.
 When pastors give sermons and don't share current stories of their evangelizing or refer to testimonies from years ago, it's no wonder God's people aren't involved in missional living.

+4. Design and distribute testimony tracts.
 The greatest tool I've used for over 46 years to "plant seeds" for the gospel is my personal testimony tract.
 Connecting with people relationally, naturally and lovingly, I normally give out about three tracts daily.
-This translates into over 1000 people reached with the gospel yearly, and in my lifetime, that's approximately 46,000 people, enough to fill a stadium!
+This translates into over 1,000 people reached with the gospel yearly, and in my lifetime, that's approximately 46,000 people, enough to fill a stadium!

 Now I'm not talking about cheesy, junky tracts emphasizing hell but attention-getting stories of people's personal journey to Christ.

 Spurgeon said, "When preaching and private talk are not available, you have a tract ready as this is often an effectual method.
 A gospel tract may often be the seed of eternal life; therefore, do not go out without your tracts!"

 I've encouraged and helped people for decades custom-design their own tracts to overcome him (Satan) "by the blood of the Lamb and by the word of their testimony" (Rev. 12:11).